National French Week 2013 - November 5-11

 Start planning now for a National French Week celebration.
 Join with your local chapter, colleagues in your school and community, as well as colleagues at local colleges and universities to create another exciting National French Week.
-We will keep the dates the same in 2009 and 2010 in order to reuse the National French Week posters which was distributed to all AATF members in the April 2009 issue of the National Bulletin.
+We will keep the dates the same for two years in order to reuse the National French Week posters which are distributed to all AATF members in the April issue of the National Bulletin in odd-numbered years.

 Remember that every activity from large to small can be an effective promotional event for the study of French, especially when students are involved.
-Below is just a brief list of some of the successful activities organized by our members in 1999-2009, proceeding from small to city-wide:
+Below is just a brief list of some of the successful activities organized by our members, proceeding from small to city-wide:

 These represent just a few of the many creative ideas suggested by our members.
 Do not forget that one of the key components of National French Week is to involve target audiences beyond our students and their families.
 Be certain to include counselors, fellow teachers, potential students and their parents, administrators, school board members, and local elected officials in your festivities.
 Begin working now to obtain a proclamation from your mayor and share it with colleagues in your city.
 AATF Chapters should begin work immediately to obtain a proclamation from the governor and make sure every chapter member receives a copy.
 These can be published in newsletters and on posters and shared with the media.
 University faculty should take a copy of these proclamations and request a similar statement from the university president or provost.

-Many of you reported having difficulty getting media attention for your activities this past fall.
+Many of you have reported having difficulty getting media attention for your activities.
 Media coverage is a key component to a successful National French Week but is not always easy to attract.
 The media are interested in events not information.
 Present your news as an event although you may well need to provide background information as well.
 Court your local journalists and television reporters or, better yet, have your students do it.
 Don't forget the school newspaper or alumni magazine.
-Of course, this year you can return with documents, photography, and video from last year's event.
+Of course, this year you can return with documents, photography, and video from previous years' events.
 Create a schedule for contacting the media with periodic updates both before and after the event.